ozanaaslan/queerzard/README.md

 - 😄 Pronouns: He/Him

-You can watch my progress on how i've learned Java here.
+You can see my progress on how i've learned Java here.